mikeoborotov/long-number-lib/README.md

 Using `LNL::div(x,y)` is faster than operators `/` and `%` if you know you need both quotient and remainder.

 ### Random numbers

-The `LNL::Random()` function is defined for the LongInt class.
-It generates a random number of indeterminate size and type LongInt.

 There are multiple ways to generate random numbers in LNL: